 3) Submit a separate application to the CSC by its stated deadline and following the local application procedures in China.
 Note that the local CSC application process is completely separate to King’s processes and their deadlines will also differ from ours.

 * PLEASE NOTE: students who have already applied for admissions, and those who previously applied but deferred entry to 2017/18, will NOT be required to submit an admissions application again.

 INSTRUCTIONS FOR CURRENT FIRST YEAR STUDENTS: you MUST:

 1) Submit an online K-CSC funding application form to the Graduate School by the funding deadline of 16:00 GMT, 31 January 2017.
 The online K-CSC application form can be accessed by clicking here

 2) Request the completion of a K-CSC supporting statement form by one of your current supervisors at King’s College London.
 Click here to access the K-CSC supervisor statement form.
 This form must be completed and submitted to the Graduate School via email to firstname.lastname@example.org by the funding deadline of 16:00 GMT, 31 January 2017, and it will be your responsibility to ensure that this is submitted on time.

 Submit a separate application to the CSC by its stated deadline and following the local application procedures in China.
 Note that the local CSC application process is completely separate to King’s processes and their deadlines will also differ from ours.

 Once the King’s application deadline has passed, the Postgraduate & Graduate School Support (PGSS) office will gather and record the details of all the applications received.

-The PGSS office will check the eligibility of all applicants, and all applications that are deemed eligible will be circulated to academic Schools/Departments for consideration.
+The PGSS office will check the eligibility of all applicants, and all applications that are deemed eligible will be circulated to academic Faculties/Departments for consideration.
 Final decisions will be made by a central King’s Graduate School selection panel.